VisTR: Visualizations as Representations for Time-series Table Reasoning: Overview

-\stitle{Visualization Alignment.} As the cornerstone of our framework, an LVLM is fine-tuned to establish a single joint embedding space for various modalities, including chart ($\mathbb{C}$), text ($\mathbb{T}$), and sketch ($\mathbb{S}$).
-To address the issue of a lack of suitable training data, we first curate a new dataset with chart-text pairings augmented from existing Chart-to-Text dataset\cite{chart-text}, and chart-sketch pairings through user labeling.
-We apply pre-trained CLIP\cite{CLIP_2021} to fine-tune a multi-modal model on our composite dataset.
-Moreover, we use a Transformer\cite{gpt2_2019} for text modality, and ViT\cite{vit_2020} encoders for chart and sketch modalities, respectively.
-To achieve alignment across modalities within the joint embedding space, we implement a bidirectional hinge-based triplet ranking loss function and a two-level cross-entropy loss function.
-Through this process, we successfully align the three modalities and yield strong performance across four evaluation metrics surpassing a threshold of 0.85.
+\stitle{Visualization Alignment} (Sect.~\ref{sec:chart_alignment}).
+As the cornerstone of our framework, an MLLM is fine-tuned to establish a single joint embedding space for various modalities, including chart ($\mathbb{C}$), text ($\mathbb{T}$), and sketch ($\mathbb{S}$).
+To address the lack of suitable training data, we first curate a new dataset with chart-text pairings augmented from existing Chart-to-Text dataset\cite{chart-text}, and chart-sketch pairings through user labeling.
+Next, we fine-tune an MLLM on our composite dataset, employing a Transformer\cite{gpt2_2019} for text modality, and ViT\cite{vit_2020} encoders for chart and sketch modalities, respectively.
+To achieve alignment across modalities within the joint embedding space, we implement a hinge-based triplet ranking loss and a two-level cross-entropy loss.
+Through this process, we successfully align the three modalities and \jn{achieve} strong performance across four evaluation metrics\jn{, all} surpassing a threshold of 0.85.

-\stitle{Visualization Referencing.} In the \emph{visualization referencing} module, we generate visualization references that comprehensively capture key data patterns inherent in an input table.
-We adopt a two-stage approach that first decomposes the input table $D$ into data facets, which are subsequently mapped to visualization references.
-In the facet generation stage, we employ a multifaceted process involving smoothing to preserve critical patterns while eliminating noise, as well as segmentation to extract meaningful and reliable patterns.
-Next in the visual mapping stage, these facets are mapped into fixed-size visualization references, effectively representing the patterns within the original tabular data.
+\stitle{Visualization Referencing} (Sect.~\ref{ssec:vis_referencing}).
+In the \emph{visualization referencing} module, we generate visualization references that comprehensively capture key data patterns inherent in an input table.
+This module employs a two-stage approach that first decomposes the input table $D$ into data facets, each representing a subset of the table's temporal or structural characteristics.
+These facets are then mapped into fixed-size visualization references, ensuring a rich and diverse representation of the data that captures both long- and short-term patterns, trends, anomalies, and temporal relationships.